• Free shipping on all orders

 2. Stress

 Cats are undeniably creatures of habit and don’t always appreciate change.
-If there’s been a change in your household, such as introducing a new pet or member of the family or there was a recent death, this can make a cat quite stressed, which can lead to inappropriate elimination.
+If there has been a change in your household, such as introducing a new pet or family member or a recent death, this can stress a cat, leading to inappropriate elimination.

-In most cases, the cat just needs time to adjust, and things should go back to normal, but almost many changes to a cat’s routine can lead to unusual behavior.
+In most cases, the cat just needs time to adjust, and things should return to normal, but almost many changes to a cat’s routine can lead to unusual behavior.

 3. Newly Adopted